zvada/technology/docs/documentation/writing-documentation.md

 Contributing Content
 --------------------

+To contribute minor content changes (e.g., fixing typos, changing a couple of sentences), we recommend using the [GitHub web interface](https://help.github.com/articles/editing-files-in-your-repository/) to submit a pull request.

-To contribute content to one of the above OSG areas, make sure you and the machine you'll be working on meet the following requirements:
+To contribute major content changes to one of the above OSG areas, make sure you and the machine you'll be working on meet the following requirements:

 - Have a [Github account](https://github.com/join)
 - Installations of the following tools and languages: